Middlesex University. B.A. Fine Art

 SELECTED GROUP EXHIBITIONS (© INDICATES EXHIBITION CATALOGUE OR PAMPHLET)

-• 'A History of Drawing', Camberwell Space.
+• 'A History of Drawing', Camberwell Space, University of the Arts, London.
 Curated by Kelly Chorpening.

 • ‘Aesthetica Art Prize', York Art Gallery, UK.

 • In the Open, Sheffield Institute of Arts Gallery & Bank Street Arts, Sheffield, UK.
-Presenting A Night at Shinning Clough, a new collaboration with American poet Laura Gary-Street.
+Presenting From Longdendale to Shinning Clough, a new collaboration with American poet Laura-Gray Street.

 Previous, since 2000 only: